mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 ## Introduction

 It enables to make processes safer and faster in terms of operation and follow-up until the added orders are shipped.
 Thanks to its easy use, it aims to save time for the departments.
 In short, it contributes to the transformation of raw data into a meaningful business process.
+This proccesses designed to serve to a Textile Company.
+Please consider that products are kept as fabric roll of approximately 50 Meter in stock, then these are cutted according to customers's orders such as only 5 Meter.

 On the **Artificial Intelligence** side of the project, enhanced thinking and data analysis capability was emphasized during the design of the processes. <br>
 **Search Algorithm**, which enables the user to avoid mistakes and take faster action during the product selection phase,<br>